10-Q 1 lnth-20230930.htm 10-Q lnth-20230930

 5. Income Taxes

 The Company calculates income taxes at the end of each reporting period based on the estimated effective tax rate for the full year, adjusted for any discrete events which are recorded in the period they occur.
 Cumulative adjustments to the tax provision are recorded in the reporting period in which a change in the estimated annual effective tax rate is determined.
-The Company’s income tax expense is presented below:
+The Company’s income tax expense and effective tax rate are presented below:

 Three Months Ended